 But in this case, it’s still up to your individual school to decide which type of financial aid they will reduce if you’ve got a scholarship award in your life.

 This means your school’s financial aid offer or your student loan amount may be reduced.
-But that’s a good thing since it means less money borrowed that you need to repay (with interest), versus free scholarship dollars.
+But that’s a good thing since it means less money borrowed that you need to repay (with interest), versus scholarship dollars.

 Myth #5: You earn a full-ride scholarship or nothing at all.